Mastering Python's Asyncio for Efficient Network Programming

 await asyncio.sleep(1)

-is an asynchronous function that prints "Hello", waits for 1 second (simulating an I/O operation), and then prints "World".
-The asyncio.run()
+is an asynchronous function that prints "Hello", pauses for one second (simulating an I/O operation), and then prints "world".
+The await

 import asyncio